GeorgeMichailidis/vae-multi-level-neural-GC-official/README.md

 * `bin/`: shell scripts for execution; see also section [Experiments in the paper](#Experiments-In-the-Paper)
 * `src/`:
+    - `networks.py`: torch-based modules whose forward passes correspond to the proposed methods.
+Model supported: `OneLayer` and `TwoLayer`, resp. for single and multi-entity VAE-based models.
-    - `multiSubVAE.py` and `oneSubVAE.py`: pl.lightning-based modules that encapsulate the pipeline for running VAE-based multi-entity/single-entity methods on a given dataset
+    - `models_pl.py`: pl.lightning-based modules that encapsulate the forward-backward propagation pipeline for running VAE-based multi-entity/single-entity methods on a given dataset
-    - `simMultiSubVAE.py` and `simOneSubVAE.py`: pl.lightning-based modules for running VAE-based multi-entity/single-entity methods on synthetic data, where the underlying true GC graphs are _known_.
-Specifically, dataloader (`torch.utils.data.dataloader.DataLoader` object, see `_simdl.py`) and graph evaluation (through `torchmetrics`) is integrated in every step of training, to facilitate model development and tracking.
+    - `models_pl_sim.py`: similar to the above but specifically for synthetic datasets, where the underlying true GC graphs are _known_.
+In particular, dataloader and graph evaluation (through `torchmetrics`) is integrated in every step of training, to facilitate model development and tracking.
         * Of note, the printed metrics during training do not correspond to the final metrics presented in the paper (e.g., AUROC and AUPRC).
 In particular, for the case where graph type is numeric, it calculates a Pearson Correlation-type metric between the truth and the estimates at the individual sample level.
     - `datasets/`: objects with `torch.utils.data.dataset.Dataset` being the base class, to read a specific (type) of dataset from disk so that it can be loaded properly through `DataLoader` later on.
         * See also the demo in [Run Your Own Datasets](#Run-Your-Own-Datasets) for a concrete example